 Computational Linguistics Program

 Rachel Rakov (she/her) is a doctoral student in the Linguistics Department, with a focus in Computational Linguistics.
-Her research is on improving speech prosody modeling techniques for a variety of tasks that fall within automatic speech recognition.
-Her current research is using prosody modeling to train computational models that can distinguishing between native and non-native speech.
-She has also worked on building tools for automatic language identification, and tools for automatic detection of sarcastic speech.
-She has presented her research at Interspeech as well as at Python conferences.
-Rachel has helped develop and teach courses in Python programming and Natural Language Processing for the Computational Linguistics MA program at The Graduate Center.
-She was also a consultant on O’Reilly book “Introduction to Machine Learning”, where she provided input on how to make the content of the book more accessible to readers without a math or CS background.
-Rachel has been an intern with the Speech-Language Technology team at Interactions, works in the Speech Lab at Brooklyn College, and teaches at Hunter College.
+Her dissertation research is on using prosody modeling to train computational models that can distinguishing between sarcastic and non-sarcastic speech, as well as native and non-native English speech.
+She has presented her research at Interspeech and ASRU.
+In addition, Rachel has helped develop and teach courses in Python programming and Natural Language Processing for the Computational Linguistics M.A. program at The Graduate Center.
+She was also a consultant on the O’Reilly book “Introduction to Machine Learning”, where she provided input on how to make the content of the book more accessible to readers without a math or CS background.
+Rachel has been an intern with the Speech-Language Technology team at Interactions, and has taught at Hunter College.